vshn/floaty/README.md

   seconds.

 * `keepalived-config`: Path to Keepalived configuration.
 Defaults to `/etc/keepalived/keepalived.conf`.
-The configuration is parsed to extract the IP addresses assigned with a VRRP instance.
+The configuration is parsed to verify the existence of the VRRP instance name given on the command line.
+If `managed-addresses` is not used the IP addresses assigned to the VRRP instance are used.

+* `managed-addresses`: Array with IP addresses to manage.

 * `refresh-interval`: How long to wait between refreshes of individual addresses as a duration.
 Defaults to 1 minute.
 Minimal jitter is